This overview should be read together with A guide to Curriculum for Wales 2022

 Funded non-maintained settings and schools will have discretion as to how they design their school-level curriculum to meet their curriculum duties.
 However, in considering the exercise of that discretion, they must have regard to statutory guidance issued by Welsh Ministers.
 In practice, that means they should follow the statutory guidance unless they have good reason not to.

-This statutory guidance for the Mathematics and Numeracy Area of Learning and Experience, which forms part of the wider Curriculum for Wales 2022 statutory guidance, is intended to provide a national framework that funded non‑maintained settings and schools can build on to develop their own curriculum.
+This statutory guidance for the Languages, Literacy and Communication Area of Learning and Experience, which forms part of the wider Curriculum for Wales 2022 statutory guidance, is intended to provide a national framework that funded non-maintained settings and schools can build on to develop their own curriculum.
 It is not intended to be a comprehensive or exhaustive syllabus, nor a guide for organising timetables.
 It sets out:

 - what funded non-maintained settings and schools should take into account in designing their curriculum and how it could be structured

-- the broad expectations for learners for the Mathematics and Numeracy Area of Learning and Experience at each progression step.
+- the broad expectations for learners for the Languages, Literacy and Communication Area of Learning and Experience at each progression step.